 Initially, the appropriate speech material needs to be selected by the examiner.
-Each button 1 selects a group of tracks from the CD (e.g. with words for different age groups).
+Each button (1) selects a group of tracks from the CD (e.g., with words for different age groups).
 Afterwards, the respective track (2) from the track group can be selected.
 In order to set up the stimulus output configuration, press the settings (3) button.
 In the settings menu, the user can configure the output for the two stimulus channels.
-For each channel, the speech level can be set by pressing the up/down buttons 4.
+For each channel, the speech level can be set by pressing the up/down buttons (4).
 If you wish to change both levels simultaneously you can lock the speech levels of channel 1 and 2 by pressing the lock button (5).
 For each channel, the stimulus type (6) and the ear side (7) can be configured.
 After the track selection, the test starts automatically by playing the words from the chosen track as the CD is running.
 During the test, the currently played word (8) and the elapsed time are displayed.
 As soon as activated, at any time the scoring buttons (10) may be pressed (for NVA to score the number of correct phonemes).
 The presentation can be interrupted by pressing the pause button (2).
-If you wish to repeat the current word or proceed to the next word press the back 11 or forward 13 buttons.
+If you wish to repeat the current word or proceed to the next word press the back (1) or forward (13) buttons.
 By pressing the back button twice you can rewind to the previous word.
-The score (14) is displayed according to the user input.
+The score (4) is displayed according to the user input.
 At the end of a track, a single data point for the speech audiogram is stored.
-When leaving the test the result screen is shown as a graphical and tabular speech audiogram together with a 50 % speech recognition threshold and a maximum score (see Figure 20).
+When leaving the test the result screen is shown as a graphical and tabular speech audiogram together with a 50 % speech recognition threshold and a maximum score (see Figure 21).
 Toggle between the views by pressing the graph / table.

-Figure 20: NVA result (left: speech audiogram graph; right: speech audiogram table)
+Figure 21: NVA result (left: speech audiogram graph; right: speech audiogram table)

-3.1.8 Live Speech
+3.1.9 Live Speech

 The Live Speech module provides a basic platform for speech tests with live speech presented by the examiner via microphone.
 The output level can be balanced by means of a volume unit (VU) meter.
 The user is responsible for the correct selection, pronunciation and balancing of the words as well as for the result evaluation.
-In general, there are known deficits of this method related to reproducibility across presentations (e.g. due to varying pitch, voice quality, speed of production of words by the examiner).
+In general, there are known deficits of this method related to reproducibility across presentations (e.g., due to varying pitch, voice quality, speed of production of words by the examiner).
 The Live Speech module offers three modes: Speech Detection Threshold (SDT), Speech Recognition Threshold (SRT), and Word Recognition (WR).

 The speech recognition threshold or speech reception threshold is the minimum speech level at which the patient recognizes 50 % of the speech material.
-Recognition means that the subject can reproduce the presented speech material correctly (either by repeating the presented speech material or by selecting the test item from a closed set of choices).
+Recognition means that the patient can reproduce the presented speech material correctly (either by repeating the presented speech material or by selecting the test item from a closed set of choices).
 The speech detection threshold or speech awareness threshold is the minimum speech level at which the patient is able to notice the presence of speech 50 % of the time.
-The patient does not need to identify the presented material as speech, but must indicate awareness of the presence of sound.
-Word recognition is similar to speech recognition threshold, but allows setting a speech threshold at a recognition rate differing from 50 %.
+The patient does not need to identify the presented material as speech but must indicate awareness of the presence of sound.
+Word recognition threshold is determined by setting presentation at a fixed level above the speech detection threshold (can be altered to obtain the best score possible) and obtaining a percentage correct score.

-The clinical application of Live Speech is the determination of speech recognition or detection thresholds in quiet in cooperative subjects for audiological diagnostics.
+The clinical application of Live Speech is the determination of speech recognition or detection thresholds in quiet in cooperative patients for audiological diagnostics.
 The clinical application and intended patient target group depend on the applied speech material.